Costs & Financial Aid

 The cost of tuition is determined by the following program-specific guidelines:

 Fall & Spring (Semester or Academic Year)

-Exchanges - students pay Pace tuition.
+- Exchanges - Students pay Pace tuition.
 100% of scholarships and financial aid are applied to the tuition bill.
-Housing is not included and paid by the student directly to the school abroad.
+Housing is not included and must be paid by the student directly to the host institution abroad.

-Partners - students pay Pace tuition and may use up to $10,000 of scholarships, along with all of their financial aid.
-Housing is not included and paid by the sutdent directly to the school abroad.
+- Partners - Students pay Pace tuition.
+Students may use up to a maximum of $10,000 of scholarships, along with all of their financial aid.
+Housing is not included and must be paid by the student directly to the host institution abroad.